robisim74/firebase-functions-typescript-starter/README.md

 ```

 ## <a name="6"></a>6 What it is important to know
-1. Node.js
+1. _Node.js_

     The engine in `package.json` is set to _Node.js 16_

-2. ES modules
+2. ES Modules

-    _Node.js 16_ supports ES modules: so you have `"type": "module"` in `package.json`, `format: 'es'` in `rollup.config.js` and `tsconfig.js` used by _tsc_ compiler targets ES2021 with ES2020 modules
+    _Node.js 16_ supports ES Modules: so you have `"type": "module"` in `package.json`, `format: 'es'` in `rollup.config.js` and `tsconfig.js` used by _tsc_ compiler targets ES2021 with ES2020 modules

 3. Bundling with _Rollup_

-    _Firebase Cloud Functions_ does not require the deployment of a single bundle.
+    _Firebase Cloud Functions_ do not require the deployment of a single bundle.
 In any case the building with _Rollup_ offers some advantages:
     * _Tree shaking_ of unused code
     * No request for other files at runtime